 Specifically, the Central Station tent site is a popular choice.
 It is surrounded by fencing to protect campers from dingoes and has lots of other facilities as well.

 These include hot shower facilities, phones, toilets, and picnic tables.
-As with any forest camping, it is important to respect the surroundings and keep a clean and litter-free area.
+As with any forest camping, it is important to respect the surroundings and keep a clean and litter-free areaOpens in a new tab..

-Moreover, camping on the island does require a permit which must be purchased ahead of time.
+Moreover, camping on the island does require a permitOpens in a new tab. which must be purchased ahead of time.

 Fraser Island in Queensland, Australia offers guests a serene view of the ocean, sand dunes and especially of its rainforest.
 The rainforest will continue to be a historic place with unique and fascinating trees, flora, and plant life!